Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-Again by monotonicity, $\textsf{Base}_k(\bar y)$ is a valid lower bound on $\theta_k$ if we \emph{do not} increase the number of resources allocated to $\pi(k)$, no matter what we do elsewhere.
-This proves that
+Again by monotonicity, $\textsf{Base}_\omega(y')$ is a valid lower bound on $\theta_\omega$ if we \emph{do not} increase the number of resources allocated to $\pi(\omega)$, no matter what we do elsewhere.
+This proves that the strengthened cut,

 is a valid Benders cut.
 Instead of deactivating the cut, we compensate the bound by an appropriate amount when the number of resources allocated to objects in $\mathcal L$ are increased.
-The new bounds might be weaker than $f_k(\bar y)$, but if they are not trivial, they may still save us explicitly enumerating some solutions.
-We are not prevented from increasing the resources both at $\pi(k)$ and and other elements of $\mathcal L$ at the same time, but then we suffer both penalties.
+The new bounds might be weaker, but if they are not trivial, they may still save us explicitly enumerating some solutions.
+We are not prevented from increasing the resources both at $\pi(\omega)$ and and other elements of $\mathcal L$ at the same time, but then we suffer both penalties.
 If we increase the number of allocated resources for too many of the objects at once, the bound may become effectively trivial.
-Nevertheless, this cut is \emph{at least} as strong as the previous three.
+Nevertheless, this cut is at least as strong as the previous three.
+The comparative strength of the four Benders cuts is illustrated in theory by the following example, and in practice by the computational results of Section \ref{sec:6}.